 “Deftly draws attention to research that might otherwise be overlooked….The author writes clearly and engagingly, and, as the first and most wide-ranging essay proves, she can bring together everything from the history of kissing to face mites within a handful of enjoyable pages….
 This offbeat collection should appeal to fans of author Mary Roach.
 Entertaining and envelope-pushing popular science.”—Kirkus Review

-“Any reader interested in human sexuality who eschews the normally dry scientific study on the matter will relish this absorbing read which puts the ‘lively’ back into matters and draws direct connections between modern sexual activities, dilemmas and questions, and the latest scientific findings.”—Midwest Book Review
+“This absorbing read … puts the ‘lively’ back into matters and draws direct connections between modern sexual activities, dilemmas and questions, and the latest scientific findings.”—Midwest Book Review

 “The interplay of love, lust, and science can be unpredictable.
 Even the most absurd experiments can yield fascinating results.
 In Science and Lust, by Rebecca Coffey, one sees that when expectations go awry, with a sense of humor one might have a good laugh and a good story to tell.
 What does this little gem hold?
 To name just a few: An experiment of polyester clad mice, historical research on red hot lips, Anna Freud psychoanalyzed on her father’s couch, and how to improve your sex appeal.
 The chapters are layered and laced with fun-filled facts, information and an extensive bibliography.
 It is a gift to all who appreciate solid research portrayed in breezy, page-turner fashion.”—Rita Watson, journalist and Associate Fellow at Yale’s Ezra Stiles College and co-author of six books.